cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ## Mixing other message types

 The above example shows you two token-transfer messages in a single transaction.
-Neither Cosmos nor CosmJs limit you to messages of the same type.
+Neither Cosmos nor CosmJS limit you to messages of the same type.
 You can decide to have other message types along a token transfer.
 For instance, in one transaction Alice could:

 1. Send tokens to the faucet.
 2. Delegate some of her tokens to Bob the validator.